Autodesk/hig/packages/theme-data/README.md

 ## Goals
 - Enable teams across Autodesk to share UI components
 - Shared components are highly visually flexible
-- HIG developers are not a bottleneck to collaboration
+- Weave developers are not a bottleneck to collaboration

 ## Strategy
-- Deliver HIG design as data for consumption by any product regardless of tech stack
+- Deliver Weave design as data for consumption by any product regardless of tech stack
 - Enable product teams to customize theme values in order to meet their needs as they see fit
 - Enable product teams to extend the schema to incorporate new or product-specific components